renovatebot/renovate/docs/usage/configuration-options.md

 ## constraintsFiltering

-This option allows you to select the type of release filtering you want.
-Currently we have these two options:
+This option controls whether Renovate filters new releases based on configured or detected `constraints`.
+Renovate supports two options:
-`none`: No release filtering
+ - `none`: No release filtering (all releases allowed)
-`strict`: If any of the release's constraints match, then it's included
+ - `strict`: If the release's constraints match the package file constraints, then it's included

 We are working on adding more advanced filtering options.